CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Install URL Rewrite Module

-The following steps describe how to configure an application on your server to allow URLs to be rewritten.
+The URL Rewrite IIS Manager module is required to enable web applications on your server to rewrite URLs.
 This is needed to allow HTTP URLs to redirect to the equivalent HTTPS ones.

-1. An IIS Manager module is required to apply rewrite rules:
+To install the URL Rewrite module take the following steps:

 1. In the left-hand pane of Internet Information Service (IIS) Manager, select the server node.
 1. Ensure that there is an icon with the title `URL Rewrite` under the `IIS` feature section:
     {{< figure class="centre" src="/images/Url Rewrite Icon.png" title="Url Rewrite Module Icon" >}}
-2. If there is an icon, `URL Rewrite` module is installed and no further steps are required.
+1. If there is an icon, `URL Rewrite` module is installed and no further steps are required.
-3. If there is no icon, the module is not installed and must be installed using the module `Web Platform Installer`.
+1. If there is no icon, the module is not installed and the following steps must be taken:
-    1. In IIS Manager ensure that there is an icon with the title `Web Platform Installer` under the `Management` feature section:
-    {{< figure class="centre" src="/images/Web Platform Installer Icon.png" title="Web Platform Installer Icon" >}}
-    1. If there is an icon proceed to step 4.
-    1. If there is no icon, the module is not installed.
-        1. Download and install this module using the latest version located at <https://docs.microsoft.com/en-us/iis/install/web-platform-installer/web-platform-installer-direct-downloads>.
+    1. Download the [URL Rewrite][] module installer.
-        1. Once the `Web Platform Installer` module is installed, close and reopen `IIS Manager`.
-4. In `IIS Manager` select your server then double click the `Web Platform Installer` icon under the `Management` feature section.
-5. In the open application, use the search bar to search for `URL Rewrite` to find the module, then click `Add` next to it, then `Install`.
+    1. Double-click on the installer file to run it.
+    1. Follow the wizard to complete the installation.
-6. After successfully installing, close and reopen `IIS Manager`.
+    1. After successfully installing, close and reopen `IIS Manager`.
 The `URL Rewrite` icon should now be visible.

 ### Apply Recommended Security Measures